 Instructions

-- Preheat oven to 350 degrees F (or 325-degrees convection).
-Lightly grease an 9x9-inch or 8x10-inch baking dish (2 ½ quart) with non-stick cooking spray.
+- Preheat Oven to 350 degrees F (or 325-degrees convection).
+Lightly grease an 9×9-inch or 8×10-inch casserole baking dish (2 ½ quart) with non-stick cooking spray.
 (SEE NOTES about baking pans)

-- Bake for 40-50 minutes, or until the casserole is just set in the center – the casserole should be deeply golden brown and every barely jiggly in the center.
+- Bake for 40-50 minutes, or until the corn pudding casserole is just set in the center – the casserole should be deeply golden brown and every barely jiggly in the center.
 A toothpick inserted into the center of the casserole should come out relatively clean with a few moist crumbs.

 Notes